godotengine/godot-docs/classes/class_resource.rst

 void **emit_changed** **(** **)**

 Emits the :ref:`changed<class_Resource_signal_changed>` signal.
-This method is called automatically for built-in resources.
+This method is called automatically for some built-in resources.

 \ **Note:** For custom resources, it's recommended to call this method whenever a meaningful change occurs, such as a modified property.
 This ensures that custom :ref:`Object<class_Object>`\ s depending on the resource are properly updated.